rosewithane/Google-Advanced-Data-Analytics-Professional-Certificate/README.md

 # Google-Advanced-Data-Analytics-Professional-Certificate
-A comprehensive program focused on advanced data analytics techniques, including data visualization, machine learning, and statistical analysis.
+A comprehensive programme focused on advanced data analytics techniques, including data visualization, machine learning, and statistical analysis.
 This course emphasizes practical, hands-on skills using tools such as Python, SQL, and machine learning frameworks to analyze complex datasets and derive actionable insights.

 ## Overview
 The Google Advanced Data Analytics Professional Certificate is a rigorous, industry-focused program designed to equip learners with advanced skills in data analytics.
 It emphasizes both technical and practical aspects of data analytics, helping learners solve complex business problems using data.
 Over several courses, the program covers key topics such as advanced data manipulation, data visualization, statistical modeling, machine learning, and practical applications of data analysis techniques.